Celestial Machines

 “A.pass is an artistic research environment that develops research on performativity and scenography, in an international artistic and educational context.
 The institute includes two complementary bodies that operate in parallel and in dialogue: a Post-master Program and a Research Centre.” – since May 2018 I follow the Post-master Program. (a.pass)

-The Settlement was prolonged and resulted in Unettled Study, as a part of Performatik19, the Brussels performance biennial in Kanal Centre Pompidou.
+The Polyset was prolonged and resulted in Unsettled Study, as a part of Performatik19, the Brussels performance biennial in Kanal Centre Pompidou in Brussels

-In the context of the Settlement I started a proces where I would explore themes like ownership, value and territory.
+In the context of the Polyset started a proces where I would explore themes like ownership, value and territory.

 Step I – Sitting

-The Settlement started as an empty space, and I needed to sit, but if you make only one stool, there will always be somebody on it, so I made a lot more.
+The Polyset started as an empty space, and I needed to sit, but if you make only one stool, there will always be somebody on it, so I made a lot more.

 Step II – Helping